billjuv/XIAO-LoRa-CO2-monitoring/Enclosures.md

 ## Filament & Print Settings

-3D printing was done on a Bambu Labs A1 printer using Overture PETG filament for the enclosures and Overture 95A TPU for the grommets and gasket.
+3D printing was done on a Bambu Labs A1 printer using Overture PETG filament for the enclosures and Overture High Speed TPU (95A) for the grommets and gasket.
 Bambu slicer profiles used were "Generic PETG" for the PETG and "Bambu TPU 95A HF" for the TPU.
 Part orientation was set using the Bambu slicer Auto-Orient feature.
 No supports are required for any part.

 > **Note:** TPU cannot be loaded through the AMS — it must be fed directly.
 Filaments softer than 95A may not feed reliably with this printer.